MatthewGritt/MatthewGritt/README.md

 ### Hi there 👋

-Hi, I'm matt.
+Hi, I'm Matt.
 I am a full-stack web developer student who loves problem-solving.

 - 🔭 I’m currently a student at hyperiondev
 - 🌱 I’m currently learning react and the mern stack